 See in Glossary contribute only direct lighting to a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
-If you enable Realtime Global Illumination (Realtime GI) in your Scene, Realtime Lights also contribute indirect lighting to a Scene.
+If you enable Realtime Global Illumination (Enlighten Realtime Global Illumination) in your Scene, Realtime Lights also contribute indirect lighting to a Scene.

-See in Glossary low to conserve system resources.
+See in Glossary low to ensure acceptable performance.

 To disable the effect of Realtime GI on a specific Light, select the Light GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info